moeenn/knowledgebase/Programming/Dropped/Java/Fundamentals.md

 #### Installation

 ###### Option #1
-Java and its build toolchains can be installed using the os package managers.
+Java and its build tool-chains can be installed using the OS package managers.
 Following is an example.

 ```bash
 $ sudo apt-get install default-jdk libeclipse-jdt-core-java maven